juliancesaro/kudos/README.md

 # kudos

-A web app for visualizing strava data
+A web app for visualizing Strava data

 ## Project setup